ishowdarkside/mydrugs/README.md

 This project is no longer being actively developed or maintained.

 Project Description
-[MyDrugs] was a project I started to build an e-commerce website using [PUG,node.js,express.js,mongodb].
-However, I have decided to stop working on this project due to lack of interest, time constraints and other commitments
+[MyDrugs] was a project I started to build an e-commerce website using [PUG,node.js,express.js,mongodb]

-However, project has so many cool and interesting functionalities implemented so far,like:
+Project has so many cool and interesting functionalities implemented so far,like:
 - User registration, authorization and authentication
 - Admin Panel for: Creating,editing and Deleting Products
 - Dynamic Pagination